As indie music acts turn to livestreams during coronavirus lockdown, these new ventures help monetise performances - Entertainment News , Firstpost

 A bunch of promoters have been selling tickets for gigs through Paytm Insider and BookMyShow and event management companies like White Heaven Entertainments, which have integrated Zoom with their platforms to host the concerts.
 However, the quality of the audio transmission of live music performances on Zoom has been found to be less than ideal.
 In May, when they staged a sold-out show by electro-pop duo Parekh & Singh, the portal SkillBox became the first to livestream concerts on its own website, using Open Broadcast Software (OBS) that helps deliver a better audio-visual experience than that offered on social media pages and Zoom.

 Like on Zoom, viewers can comment during the event, which means they can chat among themselves and send requests to the performer.
 At his show on SkillBox in June, singer-songwriter Tejas based his set list on feedback from viewers who demanded certain songs.
-Earlier this month, BookMyShow followed suit by partnering with US-based video solutions platform Brightcove to start BookMyShow Online on which it will now stream its digital events.
+Earlier this month, BookMyShow followed SkillBox's lead and partnered with US-based video solutions platform Brightcove to start BookMyShow Online on which it will now stream digital events.

 Even if they sound and look fine, livestreams from home just don’t have the feel of a real gig.
 Is there a venue where acts, including bands, can perform to an empty audience a la Laura Marling?